Towing / Operating Tug Aircraft

 - Complete the additional flight time or take-offs and landings to meet the requirements above, flying dual or solo, under the supervision of an instructor.

-A pilot flying a non-EASA tug aircraft must comply with UK national licensing regulations and medical requirements, as detailed in the Air Navigation Order (ANO), eg hold an NPPL with the relevant class rating privileges.
+A pilot flying a non-Part 21 tug aircraft must comply with UK national licensing regulations and medical requirements, as detailed in the Air Navigation Order (ANO), eg hold an NPPL with the relevant class rating privileges.
 No towing rating is required or available on an NPPL.

 Training for an FCL Sailplane Towing Rating can take place at a club that has relevant DTO status.
 Training a tug pilot who intends to tow in non-EASA aircraft only can take place at any club that chooses to supply the training.
 Most clubs require their tug pilots to be glider pilots – the reason should be obvious.